Fever Crumb (series): Plot summary

 Borglum and his circus return to London, where they tell Wavey and Fever of a great pyramid from the Ancient times that has recently broken open in an earthquake.
 Wavey, Fever, and Borglum set off to the North to investigate the pyramid properly.
 They are imprisoned by the Northern Nomad Rufus Raven.
 Wavey and Fever escape, but Wavey is brutally killed by a Stalker (possibly Shrike/Grike) while making sure that Fever escapes unharmed.
-Her death has a profound effect on the other characters, triggering Gideon Crumb's transformation into an antagonist, influencing Fever's journey into emotional acceptance of herself and leading Borglum into a terroristic strike against Raven, which in turn radically influences the outcome of the battle between the Nomads and the first traction city.
+Her death has a profound effect on the other characters, triggering Gideon Crumb's transformation into an antagonist, influencing Fever's journey into emotional acceptance of herself and leading Borglum into a terroristic strike against Raven, which in turn radically influences the outcome of the battle between the Nomads and the first Traction City.

 Fever meets Cluny Morvish, a Nomadic girl who she falls in love with, making her the first confirmed bisexual character in the Sixty Minute War books.
-She leaves London behind for good after seeing what Quercus and her father have turned it into, settling into a more peaceful life with her girlfriend Cluny.
+She leaves London behind for good after seeing what Quercus and her father have turned it into, settling into a more peaceful life with her Cluny, who is now her girlfriend.

 The news of Wavey's death has a devastating impact on Dr Crumb – however, instead of grieving, he retreats into the protection of pure rationality while disposing of the potentially very painful emotions that humanized him.
 He becomes head engineer in Wavey's place, which leads him down a road of cold, emotionless insanity until he has become completely inhuman.
 He reaches a turning point when he is informed halfway through London's completion that the city must move within weeks to avoid the onrushing army of nomads.
 In response, he concocts a 'rational' plan which involves not building most of the housing that had been planned on this new city and only taking the most 'useful' people on board London, leaving the others to die.
 Even when Fever returns relatively unharmed from the North, he has become so cold that he cannot love her and considers leaving her behind when he sees that she has abandoned rationality for love.